It was Maria’s birthday, and we decided to spend two days on Andros Island, Greece.

 Andros is one of those islands that are close to Athens and the northernmost island of the Greek Cyclades archipelago, at about 10km southeast of Evoia island (Euboea).

 Sightseeing in Andros includes (but is not limited) monasteries, and ancient sites.
 Most of them are accessible through well-marked hiking paths or via organized jeep safari trips.

 In Ormos beach, you will find lots of people engaging in another popular activity: Windsurfing.

 You can take a public bus up to Rafina port.
 Hop on a ferry and with just 15 euro per person you arrive on Andros in under 2 hours trip.

-It is best to make a plan prior arriving there, as there are many places you can visit.
-If you are an avid hiker then this island is for you.
-There are 300 Km of footpaths with 160km of them being well marked.
+It is best to make a plan before arriving there, as there are many places you can visit.
+If you are an avid hiker, then this island is for you.
+You can book your Andros ferry tickets from here.

 What Things to Do in Andros Island Greece?